CliffordAnderson/XQuery4Humanists/README.md

 		if salad is true, then order -> "French Dip Sandwich & Salad" otherwise order stays the same
 ```

-In other words, we take the initial order, add information about whether the patron also wants a salad, and return an updated order based on the result.
+In other words, we take the initial food order, add information about whether the patron also wants a salad, and return an updated order based on the result.
 Fairly straightforward, right?

-So let's turn this pseudo-code into a real XQuery expression.

 The great thing about XQuery is that many functions already come built into the language.
 Check out Priscilla Walmsley's very helpful [list of XQuery functions](http://www.xqueryfunctions.com/).
 The built-in functions all come prefixed with the ```fn``` namespace.
 Shall we try a few together?